vPeteWalker/midway/db/era_mssql/era_mssql.rst

    .. note::

       A *Instance Name* is the name of the database server, not the hostname.
 The default is **MSSQLSERVER**.
 You can install multiple separate instances of MSSQL on the same server as long as they have different instance names.
-This was more common on a physical server.
-However, you do not need additional MSSQL licenses to run multiple instances of SQL on the same server.

       *Server Collation* is a configuration setting that determines how the database engine should treat character data at the server, database, or column level.
 SQL Server includes a large set of collations for handling the language and regional differences that come with supporting users and applications in different parts of the world.
 A collation can also control case sensitivity on database.
 You can have different collations for each database on a single instance.
 The default collation is *SQL_Latin1_General_CP1_CI_AS* which breaks down to: